 English Literature Elective

-Humanities Elective 4
+Humanities Elective

-Social Science Electives 1 9
+Social Sciences Electives

 Electives outside the area

 of Professional Disciplines

+Courses counted as General Education requirements and Electives

 (I. & IV.) cannot also be counted toward an Area of Concentration or as Enrichment Blocks.
 The same course cannot be counted in 2 categories.

-See list of approved courses in the General Education section of the catalog.
+\ See list of approved courses in the General Education

+section of the catalog.

-- During the first semester enrolled in the program, students must select an Area of Concentration in which they must earn 24 hours.
+- \\ During the first semester enrolled in the program, students must select an Area of Concentration in which they must earn 24 hours.
 Students must also select the 3 Enrichment Blocks in which they must earn 36 hours (12 hours in each block).
 Selections must be made with approval.
-Areas of Concentration and Enrichment Blocks can be changed after the initial selection. - Between the 6 hour General Education Social Science requirement and the 9 hour Social Science Elective requirement, students must earn credit in at least 3 subject areas. - 6 hours must be in a 2-semester sequence. - Must be a 2-semester sequence - 4 Humanities elective may not include English.
+Areas of Concentration and Enrichment Blocks can be changed after the initial selection. - Between the 6 hour General Education Social Sciences requirement and the 9 hour Social Sciences Elective requirement, students must earn credit in at least 3 subject areas. - 6 hours must be in a 2-semester sequence. - Must be a 2-semester sequence - Humanities elective may not include English.